runlikeforrestgump/emacs/README.md

 TODO: how to add Victoria Day and National Patriots' Day?
 (Both holidays fall on the last Monday before May 25.)
 TODO: how to add Yukon's Heritage Day?
 (Yukon's Heritage Day falls on the Friday before the last Sunday in February.)

+In Emac's calendar, you can type <code>x</code> to mark all the visible days that have holidays.
+If you move point to a day that contains a holiday, you can type <code>h</code> to list the holidays for that day.

 ## World Clock